zephyrproject-rtos/zephyr/boards/nxp/mimxrt1040_evk/doc/index.rst

 | I2C       | on-chip    | i2c                                 |
 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/nxp/mimxrt1040_evk/mimxrt1040_evk_defconfig`

-	:zephyr_file:`boards/nxp/mimxrt1040_evk/mimxrt1040_evk_defconfig`

 Other hardware features are not currently supported by the port.